 Signs of arthritis vary depending on the severity of the condition.
 Some parrots are rendered lame because of it, while others may not want to fly.
 Other symptoms include:

 - Falling off perches

 - Decreased range of motion

 - Excessive vocalization

 While arthritis can appear at any time, older birds are most likely to be affected.

 Do Parrots Get Dementia?

-As parrots get older, their brains begin to slow down.
-Some become more mellow and chilled, while others stop vocalizing as much as they used to.
+As parrots get older, their mental activity will begin to slow.
+Some become more mellow and chilled, while others stop vocalizing as much as they once did.

-Currently, there aren’t enough studies to know whether parrots get dementia or not.
-However, when birds age, they display a range of behavioral changes, including depression, anxiety, and stress.
+There aren’t enough studies to know whether parrots can get dementia.
+However, when parrots age, they display a range of behavioral changes, including depression, anxiety, and stress.

-As your parrot gets older, its needs will change.
+As your parrot gets older, its needs will gradually change.
 That’s why you must monitor your parrot’s health and behavior and provide it with the most comfortable place to live.
-If you’re worried about something you see, there’s no harm in taking your parrot to the vet for a check-up.